yodiaditya/docker-zeppelin-spark-tensorflow/README.md

 - Re-use `pip cache` for Docker build instead re-downloading python modules
 - Copy your Zeppelin or IPYNB in `notebook` folder and linked into Zeppelin in docker
-- Works with latest version of Zeppelin 0.11.0, Spark 3.5, Hadoop
-- Simple DockerFile and docker-compose-yaml configuration
-- Enable health status of docker
-- Easy to add new packages in `requirements.txt`
+- Easy to add new packages in `requirements.txt` and TFX support on `tfx_requirements.txt`
 - Zeppelin configuration located at `zeppelin/conf`
-- Add more softwares and modify `docker-compose.yaml`
-- Integrated with your NVIDIA GPU (single or all!)
+- CUDA and CUDNN installed and integrated with Zeppelin Docker (you can disable this)
+- Auto Conda activate environment when login via `docker exec -it zeppelin bash` (setup on `~/.bashrc`)
+- Login root using `docker exec -u 0 -it zeppelin bash` for any `apt` or other root access

 ## 2. Getting Started